QUESTIONS/ANSWERS FROM THE QUESTION FORUM

 obedient servant who always did what God wanted him to do.
 Thus, people could observe the character of Jesus and see nothing ungodly.

-Brother Blakely's Reply to the above
+Brother Blakely's Reply to

 Well, you have certainly let us know where you stand on the matter.
 God too has spoken extensively concerning His Son.
 I do not recall where He ever compared Him to just another man -- not even the devil did that.
 I also know of no place where God charged anyone with thinking too highly of His Son or entertaining, or promoting, a view of His Son that was too lofty.

 Your statement that Hebrews 1:6 refers to the angels worshiping God and not Jesus is the epitome of absurdity.
 The entire point of the passage is the superiority of the Lord Jesus to angels.
 In His humanity, He was made "so much better" than they.
 No angel was ever told, "Today I have begotten You," or "I will be to Him a Father, and He shall be to me a Son."
 The dialog concerning the Son continues to the end of the chapter.
 Angels worshiping God at the entrance of the Son into the world does not accent the superiority of the Son.
 They are in continual worship before God (Rev 7:11).

 Peter's reference to the voice out of the most excellent glory was not a reference to Jesus' baptism.
 It came, Peter said, when "we were with Him in the holy mountain" -- not the River Jordan (2 Pet 1:18).